To promote and support the scholarly activity of graduate student members of NASPSPA.

 - The applicant must be the primary investigator on the research project.

-- The researcher must demonstrate the potential benefits to her or his education and future collaboration prospects.
+- Students must demonstrate the potential benefits to their education and future collaboration prospects.

 Grant proposals and graduate advisor letters are due by April 1.
 The applicants will be notified of the results of the competition no later than June 1.